-This week sees our regular feature in association with Dogs Trust Ballymena highlight two adorable dogs in their care who are looking for their ‘forever homes’.
+This week sees our regular feature, in association with Dogs Trust, Ballymena, highlight three adorable dogs in its care who are looking for their ‘forever homes’.

 If you are interested in adopting a canine friend, please get in touch with the team at Dogs Trust, Ballymena on 028 2565 2977 - the phone lines are open daily from 8.30am – 5pm - or you can visit www.dogstrust.org.uk/our-centres/ballymena

 At present, due to the ongoing Covid-19 pandemic, Dogs Trust rehoming centres aren’t open for public browsing but they are still rehoming and taking in dogs, with new processes in place to keep staff, visitors and adopters safe.